 -If you’re looking for something tangier, French vinaigrette has a bit of a bite thanks to bold Dijon mustard.
 Legend says that this was the original dressing used by Cobb himself.

--For something with a bit of a kick, try sriracha in this Easy Egg Fried Rice recipe.
+-For something with a bit of a kick, try Sriracha in this easy Microwave Egg Fried Rice recipe.

 -If you want less zest, drizzle on a sweet lemon-honey vinaigrette.
-It will — you guessed it! — complement dishes that have both those qualities, like this fall-inspired Arugula, Pear and Multi-Grain Rice Salad.
+It will — you guessed it — complement dishes that have both those ingredients, like this fall-inspired Arugula, Pear and Multi-Grain Rice Salad.